Aamplifyre/Multi-Search-Pro/README.md

 • Name the website in the “Engine name” field, then paste the URL in the “URL with %s”

 • Click “Add”

+• Bonus: a lot of websites that give you the ability to specify your search perameters (ie. distance, location, hide AI) will place those specifications within the URL as well, so if you always want a search you send to a website to fit those perameters, first set those perameters for the search on the website, check the URL to see if it applied, and then use that URL with your search term replaced with %s and apply that URL in Settings. (sometimes the URL looks like a scrambled mess of random character, test it to see if that scrambled URL will load the search again with your perameters applied)

 You may find that some websites complicate this process by unnecessarily re-writing URLs to keep them “clean”.
 Startpage is a glaring example, but thankfully there is a hidden way to utilize the %s process with Startpage to get it to work in Multi-Search Pro.
 Unfortunately, there are websites where, regardless of if the function is present, there may be a paywall or login requirement in order to run a search, which causes the %s process to rupture, and you will have to either be logged in/signed up in order to utilize it within Multi-Search Pro.
 I’ve skipped on these websites for the most part, but if you regularly utilize a website like this, I encourage you to add it in, just remember that you need to already be logged in to those websites on your browser in order for the searches to work.